Good Girls Go to Paris: Cast

+Production

+The film was originally intended to star Charles Boyer and Jean Arthur.
+Arthur pulled out first, followed by Boyer.
+Boyer rejected the offer to star in Love Affair.

 Reception

 New York Times reviewer Frank Nugent was of the opinion that the cast was trying too hard, and "the general effect, consequently, is not so much that of an appeal to the humorous instinct of the onlooker as an attack upon it".
 P. S. Harrison rated it "a pretty good comedy" and advised exhibitors: "It should go over with the masses, for the light story presents no problems".